Ambiguous Grief

 • adj.
 Doubtful or uncertain.

-Thereafter I went searching for a definition of the term ‘ambiguous grief’, which a writer friend of mine had introduced me to via a podcast that her friend had sent her.
+Thereafter, I went searching for a definition of the term ‘ambiguous grief’, which a writer friend of mine had introduced me to via a podcast that her friend had sent her.
 Here is what I found on a website named after this newly developed branch of psychology: [Ambiguous grief] is the feeling experienced from the loss of a loved one who is still living, accompanied by a change in or death of the relationship.

 Go ahead.
 Read that again.
 I’ll wait.
+I don’t know how many times I reread it.
+Soaking it in.

 When gratefulness is much needed but the soul is fully deflated, how do we recover?
 Is the “new normal” a elusive mirage that we will forever be chasing like the end of the rainbow?
 How do we honor the One who made us to be “thankful in all things” (1 Thessalonians 5:18) by setting our eyes on Him?
 What about when all the verses and platitudes are just not cutting it and getting through a single day is about all that you can muster?
 And some days you aren’t even sure you can do that?